Most Haunted Street in Maryland

 - Bring your umbrella if it looks like rain

 - Bring your camera.
 Several guests have picked up strange images in photos on this tour.

 CANCELLATIONS AND REFUNDS: Full refund will be given if cancellation is made 48 hours prior to the tour’s start.
 If cancellation is NOT made within 48 hours of the tour, no refunds will be given.
+For reservations of 6 or more, we require 72 hours.
 However, all registrations are transferable, so feel free to allow a friend or family member to attend in your place.
 Just give them your order voucher.